 How Is Gonorrhea Treated?

-Once a diagnosis of gonorrhea is made, it is usually treated with a one-time intramuscular injection (IM) of 250mg ceftriaxone by a doctor.
-Ceftriaxone is an injectable antibiotic; it is highly effective against Neisseria gonorrheae, the bacteria that causes gonorrhea.
+Once a diagnosis of gonorrhea is made, it is usually treated with a one-time intramuscular injection (IM) of 250 mg ceftriaxone, an antibiotic.
+Ceftriaxone is highly effective against Neisseria gonorrheae, the bacteria that causes gonorrhea.

 Usually, this single dose of antibiotic injection is all that is needed to treat gonorrhea.
 Patients are advised to stop having sex for a week after this treatment has been administered.
 You can learn more about gonorrhea treatment here.

-If you or your partner experience any of the symptoms above or are tested positive for an STD, do not delay in getting treatment as this may lead to complications, such as infertility.
-QuickMD can help you and confidentially assess and treat your STD and send the appropriate antibiotics directly to your pharmacy via phone or video (or chat in many states) – all from the privacy of your home.
+If you or your partner experience any of the symptoms above or test positive for an STI, do not delay in getting treatment as this may lead to complications, such as infertility.
+QuickMD can help you and confidentially assess and treat your STI and send the appropriate antibiotics directly to your pharmacy via phone or video (or chat in many states), all from the privacy of your home.